 It is not appropriate to use these communication methods with children aged 11 years and younger.
-For more information on cyber safety, please refer to the Baptist Union of Great Britain Cyber Safety Guide, which can be found on their website as well as the Guide to using Social Media to Communicate with Young People, which is also available on their website.
+For more information on online safety, please refer to the Baptist Union of Great Britain Cyber Safety Guide, which can be found on their website as well as the Guide to using Social Media to Communicate withYoung People, which is also available on the BUGB website.